The Ten Best Laptops for College Students – August 2019

-Currently, the entry-level MacBook Pro is priced at the same amount as the 12″ MacBook, with both machines starting at $1299, and just above the entry-level refreshed MacBook Air.
-While it may be tempting to jump to the 12″ model, thanks to its expanded color choices, its novelty, and the thin-and-light build of the device, you’re far better off doubling down on grabbing the Pro.
+Currently, the entry-level MacBook Pro is priced starting at $1299, $100 more than the new MacBook Air.
+While it may be tempting to get the Air for $200 less, thanks to its expanded color choices, its novelty, and the thin-and-light build of the device, you’re far better off doubling down on grabbing the Pro.
 For that $1299 price, you get an Intel 8th-gen Core i5 processor, a decent mid-range processor that can be bumped up to an i7 if you have the cash for it.
 Same goes for the device’s memory: the entry-level product includes 8GB of RAM, but those who need the additional memory can upgrade to 16GB on Apple’s website.
-The $1299 model includes 128GB of storage, though there’s an expanded model with an option for 256GB.
-If you want the 512GB model, you’ll need to drop cash on the TouchBar-equipped model.
+The $1299 model includes 128GB of storage, though there’s upgrade options from 256GB up to 2TB.

-The full-fledged processor in this device means it’s actually cooled by a real fan, instead of just running with an uncooled device.
-As far as performance goes, you’re looking at a nice middle-ground between a gaming laptop or something like the Dell XPS 15 and the 12″ MacBook.
-In terms of a graphics card, you won’t find one on the 13″ MacBook Pro—it uses Intel’s built-in Iris graphics.
+The full-fledged processor in this device means it’s actually cooled by a real fan, instead of just running with an uncooled device like on the older MacBook models.
+As far as performance goes, you’re looking at a nice middle-ground between a gaming laptop or something like the Dell XPS 15 and the MacBook Air.
+Unfortunately, you won’t find a graphics card on the 13″ MacBook Pro—it uses Intel’s built-in Iris graphics.
 Good enough for some photo editing and light video editing, but nothing close to what you’ll need for real games.
 You might be able to get some light gaming in with the integrated graphics, however, and thanks to the Thunderbolt compatibility, you could always buy and use an external GPU enclosure to get some real gaming in.

 The touchpad is, unsurprisingly, one of the best you can buy on any machine.
 Apple has mastered quality touchpads for some years now, and even the best touchpads on Windows devices often can’t beat the gesture support Apple supplies with their glass-coated trackpads.
 When the company reinvented their Pro line in 2016, they also redesigned the touchpads to be far larger than they were before, making for an expansive and easy to use area on their laptops.